andreveloper-dev/city-water-databricks-fabric-medallion-lakehouse/README.md

-# 💧 city-water-databricks-medallion-lakehouse
+# city-water-databricks-fabric-medallion-lakehouse

 ## 1. Introduction

 **Project Description:**
-This project implements a modern Big Data architecture in **Databricks** using the **Medallion Architecture** (Bronze, Silver, Gold).
+This project implements a modern Big Data architecture in **Databricks** (also Microsoft Fabric) using the **Medallion Architecture** (Bronze, Silver, Gold).
 It simulates water bottle sales events across Medellín to identify neighborhoods with the highest demand, aiming to optimize the marketing strategy of the fictional company **UNALWater**.

 **Objectives:**
 - Design a scalable solution for ingesting and analyzing simulated real-time sales data.